Beyond Keynes, Volume Two

 Chapter 1: The division and coordination of knowledge

-Brian J. Loasby I THE INSUFFICIENCY OF REASON ‘The economic analyst . . . assumes that men pursue their interests by applying reason to their circumstances.
+1. The division and coordination of knowledge Brian J. Loasby I THE INSUFFICIENCY OF REASON ‘The economic analyst . . . assumes that men pursue their interests by applying reason to their circumstances.
 And he does not ask how they know what those circumstances are.’
 George Shackle (1972, Preface) here raises a fundamental issue, not only of economic analysis, but of human behaviour.
 Keynes, having examined in his Treatise on Probability the logical connections between supposedly established knowledge and the further knowledge that might be inferred from it, later emphasized ‘the extreme precariousness of the basis of the knowledge on which our estimates of prospective yield have to be made’ (Keynes, GT: 149); and Hayek (1937: 45), speaking to the London Economic Club a few months after the publication of the General Theory, declared that ‘if we want to make the assertion that under certain conditions people will approach that state [of equilibrium] we must explain by what process they will acquire the necessary knowledge’.
 Hayek (1931) had already sought to explain the business cycle by a failure to acquire a crucial piece of knowledge, and in doing so had anticipated two key features of Keynes’s theory (though in other important respects the theories were very diﬀerent).
-First, both Hayek and Keynes identiﬁed the locus of coordination failure in a disparity between investment and full-employment savings, though Hayek feared an excess of investment and Keynes an insuﬃciency; and second, the reason why this disparity is not eliminated by the price mechanism is that the relevant price – the...
+First, both Hayek and Keynes identiﬁed the locus of coordination failure in a disparity between investment and full-employment savings, though Hayek feared an excess of investment and Keynes an insuﬃciency; and second, the reason why this disparity is not eliminated by the price...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.